Welcome to The Western Cape!

-The picturesque town of Wellington is a scenic 45-minute drive from Cape Town and renowned for beautiful Cape Dutch homesteads, picturesque environment, gardens and wineries.
+The picturesque town of Wellington is a scenic 45 minute drive from Cape Town and renowned for beautiful Cape Dutch homesteads, picturesque environment, gardens and wineries.
 The historic Bain’s Kloof Pass, with unsurpassed vistas, indigenous flora and fauna and crystal-clear streams and rivers, is the perfect spot for hikers and fly-fishermen.
 Closer to town, guided wine-walks and horse-trails through rich farmland and flowering fynbos offer the opportunity to see and experience Mother Nature at her finest.
 Wellington is surrounded by fruit orchards, wine estates, buchu plantations and olive groves.
-Wellington boasts two leather factories producing hand-crafted, quality leather products and a variety of locally produced arts and crafts.

 Not only the home of several world-renowned wines, it is also undeniably beautiful.
 Set within a basin, it is surrounded by impressive mountain ranges, which are a major part of the unique climate that makes this such a fabulously ideal spot for wine-makers.
-In addition to vineyards, the area of Tulbagh also yields lovely olives and fruits.
+The area of Tulbagh also yields lovely olives and fruits.
 A great destination for families, friends or couples that are looking for a tranquil retreat amidst breath-taking countryside with hiking, walking and horse riding along the many trails.

 Oudtshoorn & De Rust

-The towns of Oudtshoorn and De Rust are in the Klein Karoo between the Swartberg and Outeniqua mountains and forms part of the greater Garden Route.
-Oudtshoorn is the ostrich capital of the world, with the world's biggest bird just one of the many attractions in this area of exceptional contrasts and natural beauty.
+The towns of Oudtshoorn and De Rust are in the Klein Karoo between the Swartberg and Outeniqua Mountains and forms part of the greater Garden Route.
+Oudtshoorn is the ‘Ostrich Capital of the World’, and home to the spectacular Cango Caves.
+Here you can also observe the Meerkats in their natural habitat.

-Snuggled between the Outeniqua, Swartberg and Rooiberg mountains, you will discover the village of Calitzdorp.
-Ideally situated as a hub from which to partake in all that the region has to offer, including the majestic mountain passes, the Cango Caves, and the exquisite flora and fauna.
-Some other tags used to describe this unique town are: Port capital, Fruit basket of the Klein Karoo, Home of 200 species of plants found nowhere else on earth, Night skies and sunsets, and Gorgeous Karoo architecture.
+Snuggled between the Outeniqua, Swartberg and Rooiberg Mountains, its ideally situated as a hub from which to partake in all that the region has to offer.
+Known as the Port Capital of the Klein Karoo and home to 200 species of plants found nowhere else on earth, night skies and sunsets, and gorgeous Karoo architecture.

 One of the oldest and most charming fishing villages in South Africa, where life moves at a different pace.
 Paternoster is a sought-after tourist destination and is known for lobster and the white-washed fishermen’s cottages.
 The remarkable coastline of jagged cliffs and white boulders makes this one of the most beautiful beaches on the West Coast.